What is The Structure of Graphite?

 Structure of Graphite

-In that case, it is important to give some idea of the distances involved.
-The distance between the layers is about 2.5 times the distance between the atoms within each layer.
+So, to give you a sense of scale: the gap between two layers is about 2.5 times greater than the distance between atoms within a single layer.

 The Bonding in Graphite